 ” …Ruth … gave birth to a son.
 The women said to Naomi: ‘Praise be to the Lord, who this day has not left you without a guardian-redeemer.
 May he become famous throughout Israel!
 He was the father of Jesse, the father of David.'”
 (Ruth 4:11-17)

 Ruth is the great-grandmother of David, and Yeshua is the Son of David.
 Those blessings over Ruth were prophetic and referred to the coming Messiah.
-The women referred to Obed as the guardian redeemer, as he would continue to the line of Naomi’s deceased husband, but prophetically there were speaking about the Redeemer of all redeemers, Yeshua!
+The women referred to Obed as the guardian redeemer, just as Boaz was, and he would continue to the line of Naomi’s deceased husband, but prophetically there were speaking about the Redeemer of all redeemers, Yeshua!

 I imagine those elders, who thought they were just taking care of some mundane business, suddenly felt the Spirit of God when Ruth legally was given to Boaz and they prophesied.